paradigmshift/mozartreina/_posts/2012-07-13-sldb-or-debugger.md

 I also recommend hanging out at the **IRC** chatrooms and asking the more veteran hackers about using SLDB. `#lisp` at [irc.freenode.net](http://freenode.net/) is full of helpful people *as long as you ask relevant and intelligent* questions.

 And last but not least is **experiment**!!
-Everytime you get dropped into the debugger because of some error, poke around the stack and just try to understand what's going on, it will seem like a lot gobbleygook in the beginning but eventually you will become familiar with the error messages and start to understand what the debugger is trying to say.
+Every time you get dropped into the debugger because of some error, poke around the stack and just try to understand what's going on, it will seem like a lot gobbleygook in the beginning but eventually you will become familiar with the error messages and start to understand what the debugger is trying to say.

 Have fun!